 That hackers won’t stop to consider the consequences of their attacks on individuals is a truth healthcare professionals are slowly coming to terms with.

 But doctors and nurses aren’t trained in cybersecurity.
 They’re trained at providing care for patients and saving their lives.
 Even before covid-19 arrived, medical personnel often struggled to prioritize cybersecurity when there was a backlog of other urgent tasks requiring their attention.

 Cancer patients have complained of delays to their surgery in the last year.
 And other operations seen as non-urgent have been put on hold.
 In a climate of urgency to deal with a steady tide of covid-19 patients, it stands to reason that cybersecurity measures might also have been put to one side.

 Bad actors know this too, of course.
-In the same way that they’ve preyed on the general anxiety of citizens with phishing emails (including about covid-19 vaccines), they’ve also exploited this weakness at hospitals.
+In the same way that they’ve preyed on the general anxiety of citizens with phishing emails and text messages (including about covid-19 vaccines), they’ve also exploited this weakness at hospitals.

 The coronavirus will eventually become a more manageable problem like the flu - perhaps even later this year.
 But even when that happens, it will still be a challenge to balance patient care with protecting the very data that helps hospitals provide that care.

 Compared to other industries like finance, healthcare is much less well prepared to deal with modern, sophisticated cyber attacks.
 Not only do most hospitals not have the resources to monitor threats, but they might not even know what these threats are - or how to spot them.

 Another issue is the level of fragmentation of devices and software in use across a typical hospital.

 This fragmentation can act as an invitation to cybercriminals.